Jamestown, North Carolina

 Jamestown is a town in Guilford County, North Carolina, United States.
 It is a suburb of the nearby cities of Greensboro and High Point.
-The population was 3,382 at the 2010 census.
+As of the 2020 census, Jamestown had a population of 3,668.

 Geography

 Jamestown is bordered to the west by the city of High Point.
 Downtown Greensboro is 11 mi to the northeast.

 Transportation

-Interstate 74 bypasses the town, giving the town access to Winston-Salem, Asheboro, and Rockingham.
-Lexington Road, Greensboro Road, and Main Street all connect the town to Greensboro and High Point.
-The Jamestown Parkway is a limited-access highway that effectively bypasses Greensboro Road and Main Street, also serving as one of the main routes connecting Greensboro to High Point.
-The route is mainly four-lanes while having at-grade intersections and grade-separations, though with only one street crossing over the parkway.
-The route has no actual interchanges with other roads in the town compared to similarly-built routes in the state.
+The Jamestown Parkway is a limited-access highway which goes south of the downtown core, connecting the town to I-74 to the west, and I-73 to the northeast.
+Greensboro Road and Main Street serve the downtown core.
+Wendover Avenue (US 70) traverses in the northern outskirts of the town, which is also of limited-access grade, connecting the town to High Point and Greensboro.
+US 29 goes in the southern outskirts of the town, connecting to I-85.

 According to the United States Census Bureau, the town has a total area of 7.5 km2, all land.
 The Deep River, a tributary of the Cape Fear River, flows through the southern part of the town.